-The collector flew to New York and Winston assigned a salesman to show him the diamond.
-As the salesman presented the diamond he pointed out all of its exquisite features.
-The merchant listened attentively but finally turned away and said, “It’s wonderful stone but not exactly what I wanted.”
+The collector flew to New York, where Winston assigned a salesman to show him the diamond.
+As the salesman presented the diamond, he pointed out all of its exquisite features.
+The merchant listened attentively but finally turned away and said, “It’s a wonderful stone but not exactly what I wanted.”

 Our churches are home to all kinds of people who know Jesus.
 They know about His deity, His virgin birth, His sinless life, His miracles, His teachings, His death on the cross, His resurrection, and His ascension.
-But so many of these people don’t really love Jesus, at least not in the way that Jesus wants them to love Him.
-He isn’t the all-consuming passion of their lives.
-He isn’t their single, driving force.
+But so many of these people don’t really love Jesus, at least not in the way He wants them to love Him.
+What I mean is, He isn’t the all-consuming passion of their lives.
+He isn’t the singular, driving force that serves as their engine.
 They don’t seek His will above their own in every decision and circumstance.

 The story of how Jesus restored Peter after Peter had denied Him three times is recorded in John 21:15-19.
-I won’t go into the story’s details, but the foundational question Jesus asked Peter was a simple one: “Do you love me?”
+I won’t go into the details of the story, but the fundamental question Jesus asks Peter three times is a simple one: “Do you love Me?”
 Isn’t it amazing how the answer to that question can change everything about a situation?